-Warning: spoilers below… unless you’re like most people and have already played this game, in which case you should be alright.
+Warning: spoilers below… unless you’re like most people and have already played this game, in which case you should be right.

 A Step Through Time: A Quick Recap

-Naughty Dog developed Crash Bandicoot as a way of transitioning arcade platformers into the new 3D world of the mid-1990s.
+Naughty Dog developed Crash Bandicoot to transition arcade platformers into the new 3D world of the mid-1990s.
 Conceived on a cross-country road trip by co-creators Andy Gavin and Jason Rubin, the game took the popular side-scroller arcade games of the 1980s and changed the perspective to sit behind the game’s hero to transport them into a 3D world.

-The game was developed throughout 1995 and 1996, and was released on the Sony PlayStation in September 1996.
-They chose the PlayStation over other consoles due to the sleek ‘sexy’ nature of the console, and the potential for Crash himself to become one of the console’s first real iconic characters.
+The game was developed between 1995 and 1996 and was released on the Sony PlayStation in September 1996.
+They chose the PlayStation over other consoles due to the sleek ‘sexy’ nature of the console and the potential for Crash himself to become one of its first real iconic characters.
 The release eventually came after some passive-aggressive wrestling between Naughty Dog and publisher Universal Interactive Studios, who tried to strong-arm Naughty Dog and claim the title as theirs.

 The reviews were extremely positive on release day, and it immediately became a best-seller.
-Crash Bandicoot eventually became the eighth best-selling Sony PlayStation game of all time, amassing worldwide sales of almost seven million.
-Critics praised the animation and graphics, as well as the concept of Mr Crash Bandicoot himself.
+Crash Bandicoot eventually became the eighth best-selling Sony PlayStation game of all time, amassing almost seven million worldwide sales.
+Critics praised the animation, graphics, and the concept of Mr Crash Bandicoot himself.

 How Does Crash Bandicoot Look Through Fresh Eyes?